152151/Tennis_Project/README.md

 # Tennis_Project
-This repository includes my code and dataset for my project.
+This repository includes my code and data set for my project.